nathanshauer/phasefield-jr-py/README.md

 Replace `<example_file>` with the desired example script (e.g., `example1_sparse.py` or `example2_dense.py`).

-Both examples 1 and 2 will generate output files in the `output` directory, which can be visualized using ParaView as described in the "Output in Paraview using vtk files" section.
+All examples will generate output files in the `output` directory, which can be visualized using ParaView as described in the "Output in Paraview using vtk files" section.

 ## Output in Paraview using vtk files
 To visualize the output in ParaView using VTK files, follow these steps: